 The Assam State Women's Commission has initiated the process towards a law to deal with witch-hunting on the lines of those in states such as Bihar, Jharkhand and Chhattisgarh.
 A three-member committee, that includes Saikia, was constituted to prepare a draft to be submitted to the government.
 It has met twice so far.

-Assam gas project cost rises to Rs.8,920 crore
+of the Assam Gas Cracker project to Rs.8,920 crore from the earlier

 The Cabinet Committee on Economic Affairs headed by Prime Minister Manmohan Singh approved the revised cost.